Oxycodone/ibuprofen (By mouth)

 Ibuprofen (eye-bue-PROE-fen), Oxycodone Hydrochloride (ox-i-KOE-done hye-droe-KLOR-ide)

 Treats moderate to severe pain.
-This medicine is a combination of a narcotic pain reliever and a non-steroidal anti-inflammatory drug (NSAID).
+This medicine contains a narcotic pain reliever and an NSAID.

 Brand Name(s):There may be other brand names for this medicine.

 When This Medicine Should Not Be Used:You should not use this medicine if you have had an allergic reaction to ibuprofen, oxycodone, or to other pain medicines such as aspirin, Aleve®, Celebrex®, Darvon®, Motrin®, Percocet®, or Vicodin®.
 You should not use this medicine if you have severe asthma or breathing problems, or if you have an intestinal disorder called paralytic ileus.
 Do not use this medicine right before or right after having coronary artery bypass graft (CABG), a type of heart surgery.

 How to Use This Medicine:

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.

 - Do not use this medicine for longer than 7 days unless your doctor tells you to.